zio/zio/docs/datatypes/contextual/zlayer.md

 Having covered the topic of [acquiring fresh layers](#acquiring-a-fresh-version), let's see an example of using the `ZLayer#fresh` operator.

 `DocumentRepo` and `UserRepo` services are dependent on an in-memory cache service.
 On the other hand, let's assume the cache service is quite simple, and we might be prone to cache conflicts between services.
-While sharing the cache service may cause some problems for our business logic, we should separate the cache service for both DocumentRepo and UserRepo:
+While sharing the cache service may cause some problems for our business logic, we should separate the cache service for both `DocumentRepo` and `UserRepo`:

 ```scala mdoc:compile-only
 import zio._